AdamuHassanAli/Pyramid-of-Pain/README.md

 <li>Defensive prioritization based on adversary cost</li>
 <li>Use of MITRE ATT&CK for mapping TTPs</li>
 <li>Foundational threat hunting and blue teaming techniques</li>

+## Practical Scenario
+<b>Platform:</b> TryHackMe | <b>Type:v interactive lab | <b>Focus:/b> IOC Mapping, Pyramid of Pain Application

+## Summary:
+I completed a practical challenge by deploying a static site that required mapping real-world attacker descriptions to the correct tiers of the Pyramid of Pain.
+Correct classification revealed a flag, confirming accurate understanding.

+## What I Did:
+Mapped each scenario to the correct IOC level:

+- <b>Hash Values</b> – "These signatures can be used to attribute payloads and artefacts to an actor."
+- </b>IP Addresses</b> – "These addresses can be used to identify the infrastructure an attacker is using for their campaign."
+- <b>Domain Names</b> – "An attacker has purchased this and used it in a typo-squatting campaign."
+- <b>Network/Host Artifacts</b> – "These artefacts can present themselves as C2 traffic for example."
+- <b>Tools</b> – "The attacker has utilised these to accomplish their objective."
+- </b>Tactics, Techniques, and Procedures (TTPs)</b> – "The attackers plans and objectives."

 <h2>Outcome:</h2>
 This lab enhanced my ability to think like a defender by focusing not just on detecting attacks, but on maximizing impact to adversaries.
 I now understand how to apply the Pyramid of Pain model to build more resilient detection strategies that disrupt adversary operations at a behavioral level.